Local community infrastructure levy charging schedule

 The Royal Borough adopted its local community infrastructure levy (CIL) charging schedule, infrastructure (Regulation 123) list, instalments policy and exceptional circumstances relief policy on 25 March 2015.

-CIL will come into effect in Royal Greenwich from 6 April 2015
+CIL came into effect in Royal Greenwich in April 2015

 Please note that CIL will be applied to most new buildings and extensions to existing buildings where the floor space is 100 square metres or more or if a new dwelling is created.
 This is in addition to the Mayoral CIL, which is already charged in Royal Greenwich.